B.1 Overview#

 [1t] Summary#

-rivt is an open source Python project that includes rivtlib and approximately two dozen additional [6t] Project requirements.
-The lightweight Pyzo IDE is installed for editing and publishing rivt file examples.
+rivt is an open source Python project that imports the rivtlib Python package and dependencies ([6t] Project requirements).
+The lightweight Pyzo IDE is also installed for editing and publishing rivt file examples.
+The VSCode IDE is a more full featured IDE that is part of the rivt framework and installed separately.

 A rivt file publishes a formatted rivt doc as a text, PDF or HTML file.
 A rivt file is a Python file (.py) that imports the rivtlib Python package and includes rivt markup.
 A collection of rivt docs may be collated as a rivt report.

-rivt file examples are provided here and here.
-An interface for searching rivt files on GitHub is here.
-All or parts of a rivt file the author chooses to share as a public rivt file can be shared under an Open Source license. rivt itself is distributed under the MIT open source license. (see [2t] Licenses).
+rivt file examples are provided here.
+An interface for searching public rivt files on GitHub is here.
+A public rivt file is all or parts of a rivt file the author chooses to share under an Open Source license. rivt itself is distributed under the MIT open source license. (see [2t] Licenses).

 rivt Doc Processing